Skip to content

 pytest tests/tracing/test_langsmith_tracing.py --langsmith-output

-That makes tracing optional during local development while still making observability available when needed.
+Without LangSmith configured, the tests skip cleanly.
+That keeps tracing optional during local development while still making observability available when needed.

-It is about making workflow behavior understandable.
+Observability isn’t about producing more logs.
+It’s about making workflow behavior understandable.

 LangGraph already provides strong foundations for that because it encourages: